News

 Please review our website which is updated very regularly, it contains lots of information for services that are available to help and support you, many of these you can access directly without a referral from your GP.

-Only contact us when your GP is the appropriate person.
+Only contact us when your GP Surgery Team are appropriate people.

 For minor ailments, self-treat or speak to a pharmacist for advice; they will know when it is appropriate for you to contact your GP.
-All pharmacies in buckinghamshire now offer a minor illness service.
+All pharmacies in buckinghamshire now offer a Pharmacy First service, which includes issuing medication for some conditions and illnesses. for more information about the Pharmacy First scheme, visit - https://www.england.nhs.uk/primary-care/pharmacy/pharmacy-services/pharmacy-first/

 For minor injuries, there is a GP-led Urgent Treatment Centre at Wycombe General Hospital, open 8am to 8pm every day, to obtain an appointment for this phone 111.